fanoush/ds-d6/README.md

 ### HX-06

 There is similar bracelet without HR sensor - Lenovo HX06 https://www.gearbest.com/smart-watches/pp_1830584.html?wid=1433363 (lowest so far for $11.99).
-It is made by same manufacturer and shares app and the screen looks the same.
-Also the FCC info seems promising https://fccid.io/2AEMN-D16/ - CPU marking is unreadable but board looks very similar to DS-D6 and there are SWD test points (= ARM Cortex M architecture) so I ordered that one too, still waiting. **UPDATE 7.12.2018 sadly after receiving it I found HX06 is not Nordic based but has Dialog [14585/6](https://www.dialog-semiconductor.com/products/connectivity/bluetooth-low-energy/smartbond-da14585-and-da14586) chip** There is SDK available from Dialog however the chip architecture is not suitable for large codebase e.g. for Espruino.
-There is 96KB of SRAM for both data and code, code is mirrored at poweron from SPI FLASH to SRAM, there is no XIP (execute in place) for flash memory like there is e.g. for ESP8266 or NRF52840 so everything executable must fit into SRAM.
+It is made by same manufacturer and shares app and the watch UI look&feel is the same.
+Also the FCC info seems promising https://fccid.io/2AEMN-D16/ - CPU marking is unreadable but board looks very similar to DS-D6 and there are SWD test points (= ARM Cortex M architecture) so I ordered that one too. **UPDATE 7.12.2018 sadly after receiving it I found HX06 is not Nordic based but has Dialog [14585/6](https://www.dialog-semiconductor.com/products/connectivity/bluetooth-low-energy/smartbond-da14585-and-da14586) chip** There is SDK available from Dialog however the chip architecture is not suitable for large codebase like Espruino.
+There is 96KB of SRAM for both data and code, code is mirrored at poweron from SPI FLASH to SRAM, there is no XIP (execute in place) for flash memory like there is e.g. for ESP8266 or NRF52840 so everything (code,data,bss) must fit into that 96KB SRAM.
 However for Arduino C coding it should be good enough and the device is quite hackable.
 USB data pins have serial port too and 14585 documentation says the device could boot directly from serial port just like from SPI flash so it may be in a way unbrickable.
 I have atached SWD and dumped SRAM so there is plenty of information how to proceed.
 If you would like to continue with this let me know.
+The OTP memory is empty so it runs in developert mode with nothing locked.

 ### HX-03 F/W
 Also a bit more expensive is HX-03F (with color LCD) and HX03W both https://fccid.io/2AOYQ-HX03, these are [nRF52832 based](https://fccid.io/png.php?id=3779556&page=2) however SWD test points are unmarked (possibly the ones near top of lcd?)